 Numerous trainings and supports are in place to coach teachers at every step in the process.
 At the beginning of each school year, two types of professional development are offered-a full-day session for new portfolio developers and a three-hour session for those with prior experience.
-Through a variety of interactive activities, these sessions review bestpractice measures as tools to adapt the general education curriculum for students with significant cognitive disabilities.
+Through a variety of interactive activities, these sessions review bestAs portfolio development progresses, DAPA staff and DAPA district consultants hold support sessions from October to January in school districts around the state (approximately 40 such sessions were held during the 2007-2008 school year).
+Teachers may receive assistance with any aspect of portfolio development during these sessions.